 Check the Room Reservations page of the library website for up-to-date status.

 The library is changing its practice of renting meeting rooms for a fee during and after library hours.
 When changes to library meeting room policies, procedures and software are complete, the library will allow use of its meeting rooms for non-commercial gatherings during library hours only.

-Library Director Nancy Kerr says these changes are designed to improve safety and security in library buildings, increase meeting room availability for library- and city-sponsored events, and provide more effective services by better matching the services offered with the staffing available to support them.
+Library Director Nancy Kerr says these changes are designed to improve safety and security in library buildings, increase meeting room availability for library and city government use, and provide more effective services by better matching the services offered with the staffing available to support them.

 Regular users will especially notice the following changes: